-This month marks the 5th anniversary of the historic collapse of Lehman Brothers Holdings, which precipitated the global financial crisis now known as the Great Recession.
-The economic devastation resulted from a culture of risky lending practices, speculative mania, and lax regulations.
+The global financial crisis now known as the Great Recession resulted from a culture of risky lending practices, speculative mania, and lax regulations.
 Investigations into the cause of the meltdown revealed a shaky state of ethics on Wall Street,—and in society in general.
-New research suggests that the free market principles that serve as the cornerstone of many western economies may serve as a sturdy foundation for fraud and deception.
+Research suggests that the free market principles that serve as the cornerstone of many western economies may serve as a sturdy foundation for fraud and deception.

 Citing earlier studies showing that students’ penchant for cheating leads to professional dishonesty, psychological researchers Caroline Pulfrey and Fabrizio Butera, of the University of Lausanne, Switzerland set out to determine whether cheating has any relation to individual adherence to neoliberal capitalistic values.
 Their findings will be published in an upcoming issue of Psychological Science, a journal of the Association for Psychological Science.